As Prince Charles anchors Commonwealth, challenges ahead | Science-Environment

 - Uganda

-"His care for the climate, his concern about the environment is very real," Owens said.
+"His care for the climate, his concern about environment is very real," Owens said.

 This week's summit in Rwanda will tackle challenges such as climate change and how to wrestle millions out of poverty.